10 Restaurant Service Snafus to Avoid

 Mistakes are inevitable and common in busy restaurants.
 It is how mistakes are approached and solved that determines repeat business.
 Common sense and the golden rule goes a long way in effectively solving issues that arise with guests: treat others as you'd like to be treated.
 Be responsive and always extend the same courtesy you'd expect were the roles reversed.

-Check out more resources from Roger...
+Check out these Resources from Roger...